 What is cancer?
 Simply put, cancer happens when cells abnormally divide and grow in an uncontrollable manner.
 It’s a cellular malfunction.
 There are several different types of cancer, each with a unique set of parameters and challenges.

 Prevention is vitally important, but no method can guarantee you a cancer-free body.
-Cancer is one of those diseases can strike anyone, anywhere without warning and without mercy – even if you are doing all you can to prevent it.
+Of course, several studies do show that an active body can reduce the risk of different types of cancers.
+People who lift weights, have a balanced diet and take nutritional supplements (for example, you can Browse supplements here) have lower risks of being diagnosed with cancer.
+Unfortunately, no one can totally prevent themselves from this disease as it is one of those diseases that can strike anyone, anywhere without warning and without mercy – even if you are doing all you can to prevent it.
 However, the more prepared and healthy you are, the greater your odds of beating this disease.
 In fact, Canadian Living Magazine says one third of all cancers are related to diet.

 Here are five cancer fighting foods to add to your grocery list.